Spirit Bear or Kermode Bear? That is the question.

 • Spirit bears can live for more than 25 years in the wild.

-When working working with Aboriginal Peoples refer to the bear first as the Spirit Bear then the Kermode Bear.
-For example, “You'll never guess what I saw the other day?
+When working with Indigenous Peoples refer to the bear first as the Spirit Bear then the Kermode Bear.
+For example, “You'll never guess what I saw the other day!
 A Spirit Bear or Kermode Bear.”
 If you really want to show high respect and you are working directly with the Kitasoo/Xai’xais you can refer to it as the moskgm’ol.
 Be sure to get the pronunciations correct though as all goodwill can be lost with poor pronunciation.

 • There are no suggestions because the search field is empty.